Organnery/aeolus-organnery/docs/INSTRUMENT_DEFINITION.md

 /divis/end

 # Interface groups
-# maximum number of groups is defined in global.h (8)
+# maximum number of groups is defined in global.h (default 8)
-# groups allow you to:
+# groups allows you to :
-# - group a keyboard with a number of stops
+# - assign a keyboard to play a set of stops
-# - create groups of stops which can control various ranks, even from different divisions
+# - create groups of stops which can control various ranks, even from various divisions
 # this will set the layout of buttons for the GUI

 # /group first string is the label displayed on the GUI on the left of each group
 /group/new    ManII

+# add stops to be part of this group
-# /stop first number is the keyboard number as defined on top of this file, default is 0
+#             v-- keyboard number as defined on top of this file, default is 0
-#  button color: 0=dark_blue (keyboard rank?)
-1,2,3=dark_green (division rank?)
+#             v      0  means stop is a division rank, button color will be dark blue
+#             v      >0 means stop is a keyboard rank, button color will be dark green
-# /stop second number is the division number where this group is attached, starting at 1
+#             v   v-- division number where this group is attached, starting at 1
-# /stop third number is the rank number for this division, sequential number starting at 1
+#             v   v   v-- sequential number starting at 1
 /stop         0   1   1
 /stop         0   1   2
 /stop         0   1   3